 We host periodic Open Houses to meet new collaborators and introduce our method.
 Sign up for our email list to receive announcements.

-To VIEW the full position description, click on the title of each role below.
+To VIEW the full position description and APPLY, please click on the buttons below.

 ABOUT THE ANTHROPOLOGISTS

 Founded in 2008, The Anthropologists is dedicated to the collaborative creation of investigative theatre that inspires action.
 Fusing research, expressive movement, and rigorous dramaturgy, we create dynamic plays rooted in social inquiry.
 We use theatre to engage with challenging questions, to recontextualize the present and reimagine our collective future.